khancode/trip-sorter/README.txt

         c. animate.css 3.5.1
         d. jQuery 2.2.0

     - Importing a local json file is restricted by cross browser domain error.
 To overcome this issue, one would have to run the web app on a local server by using Node.js or another tool.
-However, for simplicity sake in running this web app without having to create a local server, I inserted the json file data into a javascript file as 'response-json-wrapper.js' and use this js file to import the json data.
+However, for simplicity in running this web app without having to create a local server, I inserted the json file data into a javascript file as 'response-json-wrapper.js' & 'response-json-wrapper-corrected.js' (will explain below) and use this js file to import the json data.

     - I implemented my own version of Dijkstra's algorithm to find the shortest path (depending on sorting type) from one city to another.
 Also, I implemented a min-priority queue along with it to get the best efficiency out of Dijkstra's algorithm.
 These files can be found in assets/js folder.